Rabbit fish: Reproduction

 Chimaera monstrosa are fish that have distinct sex from birth.
 They reproduce by internal fertilization of male and female.
 For reproduction, C. monstrosa displays a small club like structure with a bulbous tip armed with numerous sharp denticles located on the top of the head.
 This structure is suggested to be used by male fish to grasp the pectoral fin of the female during copulation.
 The species is also oviparous, meaning that the embryo development happens in eggs, and not in the female.
 Specifically, the reproductive tendencies of the Chimaera monstrosa show sexual segregation in different depths of water, with the females living at lower depths.
 This segregation of the sexes is attributed to two main factors: the regulation of sperm in males in warmer and shallower waters, and less aggression of sex.
 For males, they live in water 500–600 m to regulate sperm.
 For the females, they prefer deeper waters of 800 m, but go up to depths of 500–600 m to mate with males.
-After mating, they migrate inshore to lay eggs in the spring of summer.
+After mating, they migrate inshore to lay eggs in the spring and summer.
+Young hatch from their egg after between 9-12 months.